grctest/BTS-UI-Customization/README.md

 # Bitshares UI Theming/Modification guide!

 This is a draft guide for an older version of the Bitshares-UI, subsequent updates will increase the accuracy/quality of the guide.
-I'd appreciate any suggestions for change within the guide and any information
+This guide is [MIT licensed & open source on GitHub](https://github.com/grctest/BTS-UI-Customization), I'd appreciate input on the guide & will hapily merge pull requests.

 ---
 ## Getting started